 Contributions The principal contributions of this work are 1) a formal approach to the design of a neurosymbolic knowledge engineering workflow integrating KGs and LLMs, and 2) experimental evidence that this method can assist knowledge engineers in addressing the correctness and completeness of KGs, potentially reducing the effort involved in knowledge acquisition and elicitation.

 Limitations Challenges with the use of LLMs include the cost of API calls to proprietary LLMs and the speed of processing tasks with such resource-intensive systems.
 Our results show the potential for open source, locally deployed LLMs to address the first problem; we expect that sampling approaches, frequently used in other approaches to KG refinement in large-scale KGs, can help address the second.
-The human evaluation for error analysis could be improved through the use of crowd-sourcing to expand the number of reviewers, allowing much larger sets of rationales and classification decisions to be evaluated.
-Finally, this work is limited to the evaluation of class membership relations in a KG; to support use against a broad set of KG refinement challenges faced by, for example, KGs focused on life sciences applications, this needs to be generalized to support the definition of classifiers based on intensional definitions of predicates in natural
+The human evaluation for error analysis could be improved through the use of crowd-sourcing to expand the number of reviewers (allowing much larger sets of rationales and classification decisions to be evaluated), by evaluating the true positives and true negatives produced by the classifier, and by evaluating the soundness of rationales and faithfulness of classification to the given rationales.
+The potential impact of one or more of the LLMs having processed the Wikidata and CaLiGraph data during pre-training was not considered in the analysis.
+The question of whether the use of gpt-4-1106-preview to generate RDF verbalizations in the CaLiGraph experiments approach to verbalization introduced bias relative to the other LLMs is yet to be addressed.
+Finally, this work is limited to the evaluation of class membership relations in a KG, and evaluated against KGs that are domain-general and either crowdsourced (Wikidata) or automatically generated from crowdsourced content (CaLiGraph).
+To support use against KG refinement challenges faced by domain-specific KGs, such as those developed for life sciences applications [10], this needs to be generalized to support the definition of classifiers based on intensional definitions of predicates in natural language.

 Future work We have in this work taken a minimalist approach to the prompt engineering of classifiers, restricting ourselves to a zero-shot chain-of-thought approach.
-Expanding this to include using temperature sampling [1] for self-consistency [34] and uncertainty estimation [20], mitigating hallucination in rationale generation [21], and addressing faithfulness in rationale generation [32,2] are three other areas for future work, in addition to work on addressing the limitations described above.
+Expanding this to include using temperature sampling [1] for self-consistency [35] and uncertainty estimation [21], mitigating hallucination in rationale generation [22], and addressing faithfulness in rationale generation [33,2] are three other areas for future work, in addition to work on addressing the limitations described above by expanding the number and types of relations considered, and evaluating our approach against domain-specific KGs.